Skip to main content

 Cedar Creek DEIJ Committee

 Cedar Creek has a standing Diversity, Equity, Inclusion and Justice committee that is open to all stakeholders.
-We actively include representation from faculty, staff, graduate students, and undergraduate interns.
-In the spring 2023 semester, we are meeting by zoom at 2pm on the last Friday of each month.
-Email DEIJ Fellow Mariana Cárdenas at carde196@umn.edu to be added to the email list and calendar invitation.
+We actively include representation from faculty, staff, postdocs, graduate students, and undergraduates.
+Email DEIJ Fellow Eva Schwarz at [email protected] to be added to the email list and calendar invitation!
+Our committee meets monthly (generally on the third Monday of each month at 3 p.m.) to learn, discuss, and make progress on our site strategic plan (below).

 Cedar Creek Diversity, Equity, Inclusion and Justice planCedar Creek code of conduct